pyxelr/recommendations-for-engineers/README.md

 ## Blogs

 It's best to collect all your favourite sites into a news aggregator like [Feedly](https://feedly.com/).
+You can also discover more tech blogs with [Blogging for Devs](https://bloggingfordevs.com/trends/).

 ### business